RobotCasserole1736/OffseasonTraining/Chapter_1/lesson5.md

 ### Problem Solving

-We've gon through plenty of examples showing how the debugger can be used to intercept code execution and analyze it.
+We've gone through plenty of examples showing how the debugger can be used to intercept code execution and analyze it.
 But, we've not done much yet in terms of _using_ it to solve a concrete problem.

 Though the problems you'll see "in the wild" will be varied and